postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests.md

 <img alt="Refresh, edit, or decline a pull request" src="https://assets.postman.com/postman-docs/v10/refresh-edit-decline-pull-request-v10.jpg" width="350px"/>

-To edit the pull request details:
+To edit the pull request details, do the following:

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> at the upper right and select **Edit**.
 1. Make any changes to the pull request's title, description, and list of reviewers.
 1. Select **Save Changes**.

 If you don't want to merge the pull request into the parent element, you can decline it.
 You can't reopen a pull request that you have declined, so if you want to request edits or offer feedback, [add a comment](#adding-comments) instead.

-To decline the pull request:
+To decline the pull request, do the following:

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> at the upper right and select **Decline**.
 1. Select **Decline Pull Request**.